klabhub/EFMouse/README.md

 v2.0.0.
 July 2025<br/>
 For support, please open an [issue](https://github.com/klabhub/EFMouse/issues)

-If you use EFMouse in your research, please cite: Sanchez-Romero R, Akyuz S, Krekelberg B (2025) EFMouse: A toolbox to model stimulation-induced electric fields in the mouse brain.
+If you use EFMouse in your research, please cite:<br> Sanchez-Romero R, Akyuz S, Krekelberg B (2025) EFMouse: A toolbox to model stimulation-induced electric fields in the mouse brain.
 PLoS Comput Biol 21(9): e1013471. https://doi.org/10.1371/journal.pcbi.1013471

 ## Installation and dependencies
 Requires MATLAB/2023a or later versions, and the Partial Differential Equation Toolbox.